 Rye Whiskey Brands

-You will notice that rye whiskies have a spicier bite to them than others.
-The rye is responsible for this as no other grain can contribute that flavor in the same way.
-These whiskies also tend to be rather bold, so there's no need to worry about them getting lost in your drinks!
+You will notice that rye whiskeys have a spicier bite than others.
+The rye grain is responsible for this as no other grain can contribute that flavor in the same way.
+These whiskeys also tend to be rather bold, so there's no need to worry about them getting lost in your drinks!

 It may take some time to find a rye whiskey that you really enjoy, but it's a challenge whiskey drinkers are usually more than happy to take on.
 You'll also notice that many ryes are produced by brands that typically specialize in bourbon.
 If you found a preference for a brand's bourbon, it's worth your time to give their rye a try.

 - Old Overholt